Three of Wands Tarot Card Meanings

-While the Two of Wands is a card of planning for the future from a place of safety and comfort, the Three of Wands indicates that your plans are now well underway and you are starting to consider even more opportunities to expand your current plans and maximise the potential of your future.
-Everything is progressing steadily and as expected, thanks to your solid planning and ongoing motivation to persist.
+While the Two of Wands speaks to planning for the future from a place of safety and comfort, the Three of Wands shows that your plans are now well underway and you are considering even more opportunities to expand your current strategy and maximise your ultimate potential.
+Everything is progressing steadily and as expected, thanks to your solid preparation and ongoing drive.

-The Three of Wands also brings your attention to the changes and challenges that lie ahead and that are associated with expanding your horizons and entering new territories.
-Given the man in this card can see far ahead of himself, then you are likely to be already aware of the upcoming changes and challenges and can prepare for them ahead of time.
+The Three of Wands also brings your attention to the changes and challenges that lie ahead.
+Given the man in this card can see far into the distance, then you are likely to be already aware of the upcoming developments and obstacles and can prepare for them ahead of time.

-Given the image of land and sea in this card, the Three of Wands can sometimes indicate travel, especially overseas or over a body of water.
-This card encourages you to be adventurous and travel to unknown places so that you can discover more about yourself and learn many new things along the way.
-You may also be exploring international opportunities that will support your further growth.
+Given the image of land and sea, the Three of Wands can sometimes point to travel, especially overseas or over a body of water.
+It encourages you to be adventurous and venture to unknown places to discover more about yourself and learn many new things along the way.
+You may also explore international job opportunities.

-The Three of Wands reversed suggests that growth and expansion are available to you but you are choosing to play it safe and stay within your comfort zone.
-As a result, you are closing yourself off from new opportunity and limiting your growth and potential.
-What's holding you back?
-It's time to spread your wings and fly.
+The Three of Wands reversed suggests that growth and expansion are available to you, but you are choosing to play it safe and stay within your comfort zone.
+As a result, you are closing yourself off from new opportunity and limiting your potential.
+What’s holding you back?
+It’s time to spread your wings and fly.

-The Three of Wands reversed suggests that you have attempted to embark on your journey of personal development, but you have been unable to accomplish the goals that you had hoped for.
-There may have been some unexpected delays and creative blockages to your path.
-There is disappointment, frustration and a general feeling that you may have just wasted your time by even starting on this journey.
-What you may not realise, however, is that these setbacks are in fact an important part of your bigger life journey and will have contributed to your personal development anyway.
+The Three of Wands reversed indicates that you have attempted to embark on your journey of personal development but did not accomplish your goals.
+Unexpected delays and creative blockages might have popped up on your path.
+There is disappointment, frustration and a general feeling that you may have just wasted your time by even starting on this path.
+What you might not realise, however, is that these setbacks are an essential part of your life’s journey and contribute to your personal evolution.

-Similarly the reversed Three of Wands can indicate that your plans might come to a grinding halt with unexpected delays and other frustrating obstacles.
-You may be waiting on others to complete a task, or you may have under-estimated how much time is involved for each task.
-When planning, add extra time and space to your plans so you aren't adversely affected by external delays.
+Similarly, the reversed Three of Wands can indicate that your plans might come to a grinding halt with unexpected delays and other frustrating obstacles.
+You may need to wait on others to complete a task, or you have under-estimated how much time the work involves.
+When planning, add buffer time, so external problems don‘t adversely affect you.

-You may also be struggling to put your plans into action, and you are now feeling worried that you have over-committed yourself and you feel completely overwhelmed.
-You may not have adequately prepared for the potential challenges on your path, or you may have been unrealistic about the risks associated with your plans.
-Break down your plans into smaller tasks to make them more manageable and more realistic.
-Conduct a risk assessment ahead of time to understand what challenges you may potentially face, and then create mitigation plans to avoid or minimise those risks.
+You may also struggle to put your plans into action and are now feeling worried that you have over-committed yourself.
+It’s possible that you did not adequately prepare for the challenges on your path, or you were unrealistic about the risks associated with your plans.
+Break down your ideas into smaller tasks to make them more manageable and realistic.
+Conduct a risk assessment ahead of time to understand what difficulties you might face and then create strategies to avoid or minimise those risks.